joomla-framework/github-api/README.md

 $github = new Github;
 ```

-This creates a basic Github object that can be used to access publicly available resources on [github.com](https://github.com).
+This creates a basic GitHub object that can be used to access publicly available resources on [github.com](https://github.com).

 Sometimes it is necessary to specify additional options.
 This can be done by injecting in a Registry object with your
 preferred options.
-Support is available for optionally providing a custom Github account username and password,
+Support is available for optionally providing a custom GitHub account username and password,
-as well as a custom URL for the Github server (as would be the case for using a local instance of [Github Enterprise](https://enterprise.github.com)).
+as well as a custom URL for the GitHub server (as would be the case for using a local instance of [GitHub Enterprise](https://enterprise.github.com)).

 ```php
 use Joomla\Github\Github;